gpeterson406/GreenwoodBookHTML/08-multipleLinearRegression.md

 AIC nomenclature to mean An Information Criterion -- he was not so vain as to name the method after himself in the original paper that proposed it.
 But it is now common to use "A" for his last name.], [@Akaike1974]).
-It is extremely popular, but sometimes misused, in some fields such as Ecology and has been applied in almost every other potential application area where statistical models can be compared. @Burnham2002 have been responsible for popularizing the use of AIC for model selection, especially in Ecology.
+It is extremely popular, but sometimes misused, in some fields such as Ecology, and has been applied in almost every other potential application area where statistical models can be compared. @Burnham2002 have been responsible for popularizing the use of AIC for model selection, especially in Ecology.
 The **AIC is an estimate